dpluong/chip-8/docs/PROJECTDOCUMENT.md

 - Two complete CHIP8 games:

-  - An action shooter game called "Shooter" similar to "Space Invaders" created with our Assembler with rules to play in readme file
+  - An action shooter game called "Shooter" similar to "Space Invaders" with rules to play in readme file
   - A puzzle game called "RulerBrain" similar to "Mastermind" created with Octo with rules to play in readme file